-Lead State and Partners Status of Recommendation II(C) Denmark/Greenland Denmark/Greenland finalized a national process to identify and prioritize marine areas of heightened ecological significance around Greenland in April 2011.
-Twelve areas were identified.
-Information and data generated from the national process was submitted as a contribution to the AMSA II(C) report.
-Building on that, Denmark/ Greenland has initiated a national process to identify measures relevant to Arctic marine shipping in six prioritized marine areas of heightened ecological significance (primarily within national jurisdiction).
-A pilot project on the three areas of highest priority has been initiated.
-Russian Federation Within the last few years, the Russian Federation has designated about 30 percent of its Arctic territory as special protected natural areas.
-Particularly for inclusion in oil spill contingency plans, the Russian Federation determined that there are eight natural reserves, two wildlife sanctuaries, and one biosphere natural reserve.
-All of these special protected natural areas include areas within the marine environment.
-USA The United States in collaboration with the State of Alaska through the Alaska Regional Response Team has developed maps of environmentally sensitive marine and coastal areas including the Bering, Chukchi and Beaufort Sea sand coasts, most recently updated in 2012.
+Lead State and Partners Status of Recommendation II(C) CAFF, SDWG, AMAP In December 2012, CAFF, SDWG and AMAP completed a report identifying areas of heightened ecological and cultural significance

+Bering, Chukchi and Beaufort Sea sand coasts, most recently updated in 2012.
 USA In an ongoing fashion, the U.S. Bureau of Ocean Energy Management studies areas in the U.S. Arctic for ecological and cultural significance and uses the information to identify possible impacts from offshore oil and gas activities as well as to mitigate or defer such activities.
-The U.S. Bureau of Ocean Energy Management has also sponsored new environmental, physical oceanographic, meteorological, ice, and socio-economic studies (including subsistence) studies that are used in environmental impact assessments.
+The U.S. Bureau of Ocean Energy Management has also sponsored new environmental, physical oceanographic, meteorological, ice, and socio- economic studies (including subsistence) studies that are used in environmental impact assessments.